Common College Scholarship Requirements Guide

 - High scores on standardized tests like the SAT or ACT

 Merit scholarships, like their academic counterparts, are highly competitive and prestigious.
 Students often need to be the top performers in a particular field to qualify for such scholarships.
 Not limited to scholarly achievements, merit scholarships can also be awarded for exceptional performance.
-Usually this is in sports, the arts, or other pursuits.
+Usually exceptional performance is judged in the fields of sports, the arts, or other pursuits.
 A particularly well-known example of a merit scholarship is the National Merit Scholarship.
 This scholarship awards those who performed particularly well on the PSAT/NMSQT.

 For incoming college students already sure of what they plan on studying at university, scholarships geared towards those from a particular major are a great option.
 From accounting to art history, there are plenty of major scholarships out there for students, no matter which field of study interests you.